dragonflyoss/d7y.io/versioned_docs/version-v2.5.0/advanced-guides/request-sdk.md

 defer resp.Body.Close()
 ```

-Look up the endpoints of the seed peers serving a request, then download from
+Look up the endpoints of the seed peers serving a request, then create a proxy
-the looked-up endpoints directly, scattering the request across them:
+bound to those endpoints and download from them directly, scattering the
+request across them.
+The endpoints proxy keeps a client with a reusable
+connection pool per endpoint and doesn't sync seed peers from the scheduler:

 ```go
 req := request.NewGetRequest("https://example.com/file.txt")